Microservices Communication Patterns: Sync vs Async

 REST vs gRPC in 2026

-While REST over HTTP/1.1 remains the legacy glue of the web, internal production traffic has shifted almost entirely to gRPC and the Connect protocol.
+While REST over HTTP/1.1 remains the public-facing backbone of the web, internal service-to-service communication has largely shifted toward gRPC and the Connect protocol.

 When to Use Synchronous Communication